-Like all photographers I have a number of completed and ongoing personal projects.
-My main interest over the last few years has been social issues and how they manifest themselves via protests.
-I've been covering UK Uncut actions and documenting direct action, student demonstrations and protests for a number of years.
-Most recently was the Bank of Love protest and occupation here in Liverpool.
-I've got a large collection of protest photography on my Tumblr blog.
-Quite a few images have been licenced and used in national and international press and I also exhibited a selection as part of the Look Photography Festival .
+Over the last decade I have been documenting various social issues and how they manifest themselves via protests.
+I covered many UK Uncut actions and documented direct actions, student demonstrations and protests both here in Liverpool and across the UK.
+Part of a large collection of protest photography can be seen on my Tumblr blog.
+Quite a few of these images have been licenced and used in national and international press and I also exhibited a selection as part of the Look Photography Festival .

 Another on-going area of my work is coverage of world music events and festivals and am represented by several specialist image libraries.
 Obviously if you have an interesting event, please don't hesitate to get in touch.
 Again loads of music photography on my Tumblr.